ServiceStackApps/Chat/README.md

 ## Server Event Services

 By default ServiceStack doesn't expose any Services that can send notifications to other users by default.
-It's left up to your application what functionality and level of granularity you wish to enable for your Application.
-You send notifications in your services `IServerEvents`
+It's left up to your application as to what functionality and level of granularity should be enabled for your Application.
+Your Services can send notifications via the `IServerEvents` provider.

 Below is the annotated implementation for both Web Services used by Chat.
 The `PostRawToChannel` is a simple implementation that just relays the message sent to all users in the channel or just a specific user if `ToUserId` parameter is specified.